4.4 Switch Expressions and Pattern Matching (Java 14+)

 System.out.println(type); // Weekend

-3. The yield Keyword - Returning Values from Blocks
+3. yield Keyword — Returning a Value from a Block

-When multiple lines of code are needed after an arrow, use a { } block and return the value with yield.
+When multiple lines of code are needed after an arrow, use a { } block and return the value with the yield keyword.

 int score = 85;